 Steve and Marsha have been married for 45 years and they enjoy traveling, especially visiting their daughter in Park City, Utah and taking cruises.

-Sue joined the School Turnaround Team at MDOE in October 2020.
+Sue joined as a School Leadership Coach at the Maine Department of Education in October 2020.
 Sue earned both her B.S. in Child Development and her M.ED. in Educational Leadership at the University of Maine Orono.

 She is an educational leader with a 39 year background in leading inside the classroom as well as in administrative roles.
 Prior to her retirement in 2018, she was Principal of the Sylvio J. Gilbert School for eleven years, along with being an Assistant Principal and Dean of Students within the Augusta School system for three years, and taught different grade levels from kindergarten to grade eight over a span of twenty-five years.